 The Solar Desalination funding program will explore novel technologies that use solar-thermal energy to assist in creating freshwater from otherwise unusable waters like seawater, brackish water, and contaminated water.
 Improvements to thermal desalination technologies and low-cost, integrated designs for solar-thermal collection and storage can reduce the cost of desalination, while also enabling smaller and more portable systems.

-The Department of Energy announced selections for Solar Desalination on June 19, 2018.
+The U.S. Department of Energy (DOE) announced selections for Solar Desalination on June 19, 2018.
 Read the announcement.

 The funding program addresses four topic areas: